The mixed problem for the Laplacian in Lipschitz domains: Estimates for solutions with atomic data

 An important part of the proof of our estimate for the mixed problem is to show that a solution with Neumann data an atom will decay as we move away from the support of the atom.
 This decay is encoded in estimates for the Green function for the mixed problem.
-These estimates rely in large part on the work of de Giorgi \cite{EG:1957}, Moser \cite{JM:1961} and Nash \cite{JN:1958} on H\"older continuity of weak solutions of elliptic equations with bounded and measurable coefficients, and the work of Littman, Stampacchia and Weinberger \cite{LSW:1963} who constructed the fundamental solution of such operators.
-Also see Kenig and Ni \cite{MR87f:35065} for the construction of a fundamental solution in two dimensions.
+These estimates rely in large part on the work of de Giorgi \cite{EG:1957}, Moser \cite{JM:1961} and Nash \cite{JN:1958}, on H\"older continuity of weak solutions of elliptic equations with bounded and measurable coefficients, and the work of Littman, Stampacchia and Weinberger \cite{LSW:1963} who constructed the fundamental solution of such operators.
+Also, see Kenig and Ni \cite{MR87f:35065} for the construction of a global fundamental solution in two dimensions.
 Given the free space fundamental solution, the Green function may be constructed by reflection in a manner similar to the construction given for graph domains in \cite{LCB:2008}.
-A similar argument was used by Dahlberg and Kenig \cite{DK:1987} in their study of the Neumann problem.
+A similar argument was used by Dahlberg and Kenig \cite{DK:1987} and by Kenig and Pipher \cite{KP:1993} in their studies of the Neumann problem.
+Once we have a Green function which satisfies the correct boundary conditions in a coordinate cylinder, we may solve a weak version of the mixed problem to obtain a Green function in all of $ \Omega$.